-IRI FieldShield is a robust, start-point data protection and privacy law compliance utility that searches for and shields personally identifiable information (PII) in multiple database tables and file formats.
-FieldShield is also a deterministic, content-aware data loss prevention tool because it lets you apply the protections you need to only those columns that need protecting.
+IRI FieldShield is a robust, startpoint data security and privacy law compliance package that finds, classifies, and shields personally identifiable information (PII) in multiple database tables and file formats with one or more data masking functions.
+FieldShield is also a deterministic, content-aware data loss prevention tool because it lets you apply the specific protections you need to only those columns that need protecting.

 According to Gartner's data masking analysts, only about half of enterprises with sensitive data at rest know where it is.
 Included cross-platform DB and file profiling tools in FieldShield find, classify, and diagram PII based on pattern and fuzzy search matches.